Your guide to registrations for international transport

 Import export license

-A registration which allows for unlimited import and export for commercial purposes by the registered entity.
+A registration that allows for unlimited import and export for commercial purposes by the registered entity.
 This registration belongs to the importer or exporter of record (the entity specified on the commercial invoice), not the party providing freight.

 Determine whether you require an import export license registration by clicking here.